gardhr/cosi/README.md

-`function get_long(pointer, index)`
+`function get_ulong(pointer, index)`

-Returns the value at "index" of a raw C buffer of longs.
+Returns the value at "index" of a raw C buffer of unsigned longs.

+`function set_long(pointer, index, value)`

+Sets the unsigned long at "index" of a raw C buffer to "value".